webisopen/Docs/content/guide/openchain/ovm/task.md

     }
 ```

-This function sends a request to the OVM Gateway contract, which then forwards the request to the decentralized compute network for task execution.
+This function sends a request to the OVM gateway contract, which then allocates the optimal executor to execute the task.

 You can define a function with any params, just remember to encode all these params to a `bytes` type.

 #### Set Response

-The interface `function setResponse(bytes32 requestId, bytes calldata data)` must be implemented in order to receive the returned response of your task execution.
+The interface `function setResponse(bytes32 requestId, bytes calldata data)` must be implemented in order to receive the returned response of task execution.

 ```solidity
     /**